There’s more than one ingredient in a better-than-average cup of coffee.

 Quick Answer: What is geisha coffee?

-Geisha coffee is considered by many to be the world’s best cup of coffee.
-Originally, Geisha coffee beans were sourced from Ethiopia only, but now, you can find them in Asia, the Americas, and other regions of Africa.
-It’s outrageously expensive, but for true coffee lovers, the price is worth it.
+Geisha coffee is considered by many to be the world's best cup of coffee.
+Originally, Geisha coffee beans were sourced exclusively from Ethiopia; however, they can now be found in Asia, the Americas, and other regions of Africa.

-This article will explore the price – and worth – of Geisha coffee in-depth.
-It’ll also give you a lot more information on these delicious coffee beans, where you can find them, how you should brew them, and more.
+It'll also provide you with a wealth of information on these delicious coffee beans, including where to find them, how to brew them, and more!

 Is Geisha coffee worth trying?